o2r-project/erc-spec/docs/spec/index.md

 - `description` _String_.
 A text representation conveying the purpose and scope of the asset (the abstract).
 - `displayfile` _String_.
 The suggested file for viewing the text of the workspace, i.e. a rendering of the suggested mainfile.
 - `displayfile_candidates` _Array of strings_.
 An unsorted list of candidates for displayfiles.
-- `ercIdentifier` _String_.
-A universally unique character string associated with the asset as executable research compendium, provided by the o2r service.
 - `identifier` _Object_.
 - `inputfiles` _Array of strings_.
 A compiled list of files from the extracted workspace that is called or used in the extracted code of the workspace.
 - `interaction` TBD